 Anza-Borrego Foundation administers grants that encourage research in Anza-Borrego Desert State Park and the Colorado Desert.
 Below you can find information on grant opportunities and past recipients.
-For further information on these grants, contact Briana Puzzo(link sends e-mail) or call 760-767-0446, x1004.
+For further information on these grants, contact Briana Puzzo(link sends e-mail) or call 760-465-2604.

 Proposals will be evaluated for scholarly merit, project design and feasibility, and contribution to the future of conservation in the region.
-Researchers must obtain all necessary permits for conducting their research.
+Researchers must obtain all necessary permits prior to conducting field research.

 Harold A. “Howie” Wier (1952-2001) was a native San Diegan and a lifelong naturalist.
 He worked as a biological consultant and conservation biologist throughout Southern California.
 He was active in the California Native Plant Society, a past President of San Diego Audubon and a long-time member of the Anza-Borrego Foundation.
 This grant program was established by Anza-Borrego Foundation with the help of Howie’s family, friends and colleagues as a fitting tribute to Howie’s passion.